keksongithub/KeksVanityMod/README.md

+# This mod is currently not being worked on!

 # Keks Vanity Mod

 This mod adds tons of new vanities to the game, like console/mobile vanity, vanity from the vanity community contest or own ideas suggested by the community specifically for this mod.
 Along with some of my own ideas.